5T33Z0/OC-Little-Translated/K_Debugging/README.md

 5. Reboot from the flash drive
 6. In the Ventoy Menu, select the Linux ISO and hit enter
 7. From the GNU Grub, select "Try or Install Linux"
-8. Once Ubuntu has reached the Desktop environmen, select "Try Ubuntu"
+8. Once Ubuntu has reached the Desktop environment, select "Try Ubuntu"

 #### Dumping the Audio CODEC
 1. Once Linux is up and running, open Terminal and enter: `cd ~/Desktop && mkdir CodecDump && for c in /proc/asound/card*/codec#*; do f="${c/\/*card/card}"; cat "$c" > CodecDump/${f//\//-}.txt; done && zip -r CodecDump.zip CodecDump`